williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/set-up-auth-server.md

 While in the Claims list, you can:

 * Sort claims by type.
-* Delete claims you've created, or disable claims for testing or debugging purposes.
+* Delete claims you&#8217;ve created, or disable claims for testing or debugging purposes.

     {% img claims2.png alt:"Claims List" width:"640px" %}

 ## Test Your Authorization Server Configuration

 Once you have followed the above instructions to set-up an Authorization Server, you can test it by sending any one of the API calls that returns OAuth 2.0 and/or OpenID Connect tokens.
-A full description of Okta's relevant APIs can be found here: [OAuth 2.0 Authorization Operations](/docs/api/resources/oauth2.html#authorization-operations).
+A full description of Okta&#8217;s relevant APIs can be found here: [OAuth 2.0 Authorization Operations](/docs/api/resources/oauth2.html#authorization-operations).

 We have included here a few things that you can try to ensure that your Authorization Server is functioning as expected.